 Of greater significance is the question of why, as a business leader or HR professional, this upheaval is worthy of your attention.

-Legislative compliance is essential because organizations that take a head-in-the-sand approach can face major risk exposures to everything from lawsuits to human rights challenges.
 Put simply, employees are savvy.
 Many will assert rights to various employment standards entitlements—even obscure ones—that can easily catch organizations off guard.
-Any ensuing legal action can be remarkably destabilizing, will often invite added scrutiny from the Ministry of Labour and can also compromise an employer’s credibility.
+Any ensuing legal action can be remarkably destabilizing, will often invite added scrutiny from the Ministry of Labour, and can also compromise an employer’s credibility.
 That last part is especially important for companies that compete for talent in sectors such as technology.

-Top employers are typically the ones that take a proactive approach to communicating expectations, obligations and entitlements through employment agreements and workplace policies.
-In fact, they go a step further to create a workplace that encourages idea-sharing and innovation, supports employee growth with career-development opportunities, offers its people challenging work, provides constructive and professional feedback, fairly compensates, and makes a point of defining, living and breathing its core values.
+In fact, they go a step further to create a workplace that encourages idea-sharing and innovation, supports employee growth with career-development opportunities, offers its people challenging work, provides constructive and professional feedback, fairly compensates, and makes a point of defining, living, and breathing its core values.
 Notably, these organizations are intentional in their HR policies and procedures, even exceeding legislative requirements as a matter of practice.

 While we might all feel that HR compliance has become more complicated in recent years—because it has—we must also remember that our organizations can turn what seems to be a costly, time-consuming drag on productivity into an HR advantage over our less-astute industry rivals.